milepore/cs578-fall25-project4/README.md

 - **Challenge-Response Authentication**: Server authenticates voters using cryptographic challenges before key distribution

 #### **2. Threshold Cryptography Setup**
-- **ElGamal Keypair Generation**: Server generates a master ElGamal keypair on Curve25519
+- **Paillier Keypair Generation**: Server generates a master Paillier keypair
 - **Shamir's Secret Sharing**: The private key is split into `n` shares using Shamir's scheme
 - **Quorum Requirement**: Only `k` out of `n` voters are needed for decryption (configurable quorum)
 - **Key Distribution**: Each authenticated voter receives their secret share and the public key